Welcome to WSU

 - Complete the General Scholarship application by January 31.

-- Submit your FAFSA or WASFA by the January 31 priority date.
+- Submit your FAFSA or WASFA application, available January 1.

 *The priority date for admission applications is March 31.
 Applications should be completed by March 31 to be eligible for automatic awarding of University waivers such as DUAA, UAA, and the WUE/Cougar Award.
 University waivers are awarded based on eligibility at the time of admittance to WSU.
 Applications received after March 31 are welcomed and will be reviewed on a space-available basis.
 If you choose to attend a different semester than the one indicated on your application, you’ll need to re-apply.